ahmed-khalil-hafsi/P2Predict/README.md

      python3 p2predict.py --model models/ridge_weight_region_price.model --features weight_g:25,region:5
      ```

      This command uses the model saved in `models/ridge_weight_region_price.model` to predict the price for an object with a weight of 25g and located in region 5.
-Make sure the model accepts the same features in the correct order.
+Make sure the model accepts the same features and also in the same order.
 The model in this example was trained using `p2predict_train`, using `weight_g` and `region` as training features.

 ## Dependencies